1984 Dallas Grand Prix: Summary

 After the first practice on Friday, the Lotus drivers, Nigel Mansell and de Angelis, who both started from the front row with Mansell recording his first career pole position, said the temporary course was the roughest circuit they had ever driven.
 Nelson Piquet wondered whether the track, the drivers or the cars would break first in the oppressive heat.
 Afternoon qualifying saw temperatures continue to rise past 100 F, and Goodyear recorded the highest track temperature in their 20 years of racing, 150 F.

+Martin Brundle suffered a severe and career-altering crash during practice.
+Driving a Tyrrell 012, a tire puncture caused him to smash into concrete walls, resulting in broken ankles and feet.
+The incident nearly led to amputation and kept him out of racing for the remainder of the season.

 Dallas was the first time since the 1978 Dutch Grand Prix at Zandvoort that both Lotus drivers qualified on the front row of the grid.
 Back then, it was World Champion Mario Andretti and his teammate Ronnie Peterson who qualified 1–2 in the revolutionary Lotus 79.

 After the Renault celebrity race on Saturday, Stirling Moss introduced himself to former US President Jimmy Carter in the VIP suite, saying, "I have never shaken hands with a president."
 Carter, to the surprise of many (due to the general belief that Formula One drivers weren't as well known in America as the Indy 500 and NASCAR drivers), recognized Moss immediately.

 The race was scheduled to start at 11 am on Sunday, three hours earlier than usual, because of the heat, with the 30-minute warm-up planned for 7:45 am.
 This was apparently too early for French Williams driver Jacques Laffite, who arrived at the circuit in his pajamas.
 The warm-up was delayed and then canceled however, because a 50-lap Can-Am race on Saturday had damaged the circuit so badly that emergency repairs had gone on all night, and would continue until 30 minutes before the start (the repairs involved a backhoe digging up the broken asphalt and replacing it with quick-dry cement).
 Niki Lauda and Alain Prost tried to arrange a boycott among the drivers, but Rosberg insisted they should race.

 I don't know what all the fuss is about.
 We'll all complain and bind right up until the start time and then we'll go out and race as usual.
 We've come all this way and the race is all set up.
 Track surface or no track surface, you know as well as I do, we'll race.

 — Keke Rosberg speaking before the race.